keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 #### 05. **Trust-plane integrity**

 Trust-Plane Integrity determines whether the device can trust the security configuration and trust anchors that guide the onboarding process.
 This includes components such as:
 - `bootstrap.json`
 - Trusted CA certificates
 - Ownership-validation configuration
 - Trust anchors used during secure provisioning

-The protection mechanism differs between Phase 1 and Phase 2.

-##### Phase 1: Secure Boot-Based Trust
-In Phase 1, trust-plane artifacts such as `bootstrap.json` and CA certificates are protected primarily through operating system file permissions.

-The security model assumes that **UEFI Secure Boot** protects the integrity of the installed SONiC image by preventing unauthorized modification of:
-- System software
-- Trusted ZTP components
-- Factory trust configuration
-- Embedded vendor trust anchors

-Under this model:
-- The trust plane is considered trustworthy because the booted image is trusted.
-- Attackers cannot silently replace trust anchors or onboarding policies without modifying the signed software image.
-- Physical attacks against the device are considered out of scope.

-##### Phase 2: TPM-Measured Trust Plane
-Phase 2 strengthens trust-plane protection by integrating with a TPM (Trusted Platform Module).

-In this model:
-- Trust-plane artifacts are measured during the boot process.
-- Measurements are stored in TPM Platform Configuration Registers (PCRs).
-- Any modification to trust-plane content changes the TPM measurements.
-- Tampering becomes detectable through attestation and integrity verification mechanisms.

-Protected elements include:
-- `bootstrap.json`
-- Trust anchors
-- Device identity material
-- Critical onboarding configuration

 Phase 1 trusts the onboarding security configuration because it is packaged within a Secure Boot-protected software image.
 This provides basic integrity protection but assumes the device has not been physically modified.
 Phase 2 strengthens this model by measuring the trust plane into a TPM, making unauthorized modifications detectable and providing hardware-backed assurance that onboarding trust settings have not been tampered with.

 ---